Finite Verification of Infinite Families of Diagram Equations: Verifying phase parameters

 \begin{example}

-Note that the ZX result required the variables to be linear, but for ZH and ZW this result applies to diagrams whose phases are Laurent polynomial in the $\alpha_j$.
-For example we can verify the following ZH equation by checking 4 distinct values of $\alpha$:
+Note that the ZX result required the variables to be linear, but for ZH and ZW this result applies to diagrams whose phases are polynomial (or even Laurent polynomial) in the $\alpha_j$.
+For example we can verify the following ZH equation by checking 3 distinct values of $\alpha$:

 \end{example}

 \begin{example} Consider a Clifford+T ZX diagram that contains at least 8 nodes labeled by a positive $\alpha$.
 Our theorem says that for any equation containing this diagram it suffices to try at least 9 distinct values of $\alpha$, but this is impossible since there are only 8 distinct values of $\alpha$ available in Clifford+T.